annaescalada/Healthy-snake/project-readme.md

 # Snake

 ## Description
-The player controls a snake and has to eat apples that appear randomnly on a bordered canvas.
+The player controls a snake and has to eat apples that appear randomly on a bordered canvas.
 The player loses when the snake runs into itself.

 ## MVP (DOM - CANVAS)